Bookmark and Share

 The GPA Calculator spreadsheet should be pretty intuitive, and some instructions are included at the top of the worksheet.

-Adding Semesters: You can include additional semesters by simply copying the set of rows for one of the semesters and pasting it at the bottom.
+Adding Semesters: In the Course History worksheet, you can include additional semesters by copying the set of rows for one of the semesters and inserting/pasting the set of rows at the bottom.
 The formulas in the spreadsheet are designed specifically for making this process simple.

 How to Calculate GPA